PGVSNH20/spacepark-grupp4orce/Documentation/readme.md

 1 Discuss the assignment (and document this in the documentation-file), so you have a common picture of what you are building 2 Discuss (and document this in the documentation-file) the user experience (UX) the users should have when using the console application for the parking system:
-  A What should be in the screen
+  *.
+What should be in the screen
-  B Language of the application
+  *.
+Language of the application
-  C How to interact with the application? mouse, keyboard, other D Is there a menu?
+  *.
+How to interact with the application? mouse, keyboard, other D Is there a menu?
 Which options should it have
 3 Discuss (and document this in the documentation-file) which data the system generate, and try to draw an ER-diagram of the data
 4 Open the given solution-file in Visual Studio and add a new console application